Saronic Gulf, Greece

 Some additional local tips and recommendations for your vacation in Aegina:

-- From the port of Perdika, you can take a boat and cross to the islet of Moni.
+- From the port of Perdika (in 10 minutes) or Aegina town (in 20 minutes), you can take a boat and cross to the islet of Moni.
 The small island is uninhabited and it has an impressive natural landscape and crystal blue waters.
-The islet is a natural reserve so, during your visit, you might meet deers or peacocks wandering around.
+The islet is a natural reserve so, during your visit, you might see deers or peacocks wandering around.

 - During the summer months, we recommend watching a film in one of the open-air cinemas in Aegina.
 It's an amazing experience.